Certification versus accreditation

 The accreditation process

-The accreditation process is usually started by an application submitted to the RVA by a conformity-certifying organisation, such as laboratories, inspection bodies, certification bodies and verification bodies.
+The accreditation process is usually started by an application submitted to the RVA by a conformity-certifying organization, such as laboratories, inspection bodies, certification bodies and verification bodies.
 The RVA then conducts a preliminary assessment, office assessment and attendance, also called “shadow assessment”, at the relevant inspection or audit institution.
 The office assessment and attendance is a recurring activity for the accreditations.
 Brand Compliance is therefore re-assessed and re-accredited every year.

 The Dutch government appointed the Dutch Accreditation Council (RVA) as the national accreditation institute.
 This is an independent, non-profit administrative body accountable to the Minister of Economic Affairs.